 - Exploring Chefchaouen, the infamous blue city

 Each Semester at Sea stop in Morocco lasts only about five or six days, but the sights, sounds, textures, and flavors tend to stay fresh in voyagers’ minds long after departure.

 Travel Tips for Moroccan Port of Call

 Every destination and port of call is unique, and each carries its own set of circumstances and expectations for travelers.
 Our top priority is the health and safety of our voyagers — we want all program participants to be as informed as possible so they can enjoy each port experience to the fullest.

-Ship ID and passport (if flying to another city, staying in a hotel, or exchanging money in the bank).
-You will need your passport to clear Immigration on Departure Day.
+Ship ID and passport (if staying in a hotel or exchanging money in the bank).

 All voyagers receive contact information for local police, fire, ambulance, medical emergency services, and the U.S. embassy and consulate.

 Before we dock in each port, we provide every voyager with specific information regarding health, safety, logistics, and more.